Zweih/qp/README.md

 - `freeable` - the amount storage that will be freed if the package is uninstalled
 - `footprint` - the real-world proportional disk space impact of the package, accounting for shared dependencies
 - `name` - package name
+- `title` - alternate, full, or application name; some origins have a proper name for a package other than the name used to install it (i.e., brew has `vlc` and the title is `VLC Media Player`)
 - `reason` - installation reason (explicit/dependency)
 - `version` - installed package version
 - `origin` - the package ecosystem or source the package belongs to (e.g., brew, pipx); reflects which package manager or backend maintains it